gjbex/Fortran-MOOC/docs/text_output.md

 represents the width.
 If the width `<w>` is omitted, the length of the string will be used.
 If the width is larger than the length of the string, the output is right-aligned, and padded with spaces.

+### General edit descriptor

+The general edit descriptor `G<w>.<d>` can be used for integer, real, logical and logical values.
+Its simplest form is `G0` where it will choose the appropriate width for the value.
+Although this is very convenient, you should note that for real values, the number of digits is compiler dependent, so the code may not be entirely portable.